parsiya/parsiya.net/content/page/CheatSheet.markdown

 ## VirtualBox

 ### Restart Clipboard Functionality in VirtualBox After Guest Resume
-Sometimes disabling and enables clipboard in VirtualBox menu works.
+Sometimes disabling and enabling the clipboard in VirtualBox menu works.

-Assuming you have a Windows guest.
-Inside the Windows guest do:
+Or in the Windows guest:

 1. Kill `VBoxTray.exe` in task manager.
 2. Start `VBoxTray.exe` again.